Mickey Stanley

 Mitchell Jack "Mickey" Stanley (born July 20, 1942) is an American former professional baseball player.

 A native of Grand Rapids, Michigan, Stanley signed with the Detroit Tigers organization in 1960.
 After four years in the Tigers' minor league organization, he made his major league debut in September 1964.
 He remained with the Tigers for 15 years from 1964 to 1978.
 He appeared in 1,516 games with the Tigers, 1,175 of them as a center fielder.
 He won four American League Gold Glove Awards (1968, 1969, 1970, and 1973) and ranked among baseball's all-time leaders in career fielding percentage by an outfielder.

-For the 1968 World Series, Detroit manager Mayo Smith moved Stanley to shortstop, a move that has been ranked as one of the gutsiest coaching decisions in sports history.
+While generally a center fielder, when it came time for the games leading up to the 1968 World Series, Detroit manager Mayo Smith moved Stanley to shortstop, which ultimately paid off in a world championship.

 After retiring from baseball, Stanley became a builder and real estate developer in Livingston County, Michigan.
 He was inducted into the Michigan Sports Hall of Fame in 1994 and the Grand Rapids Sports Hall of Fame in 1996.